Induction Generator: Types & Working Principle

 Mechanical loading in the drive train is thus reduced because the generator is completely decoupled from the grid.
 The configuration uses electrical or permanent magnet excitation and allows the generator to optimize power at an uncontrolled frequency.

-A full-scale frequency converter performs reactive power compensation and conversion to grid-quality ac.
+A full-scale frequency converter performs reactive power compensation and conversion to grid-quality AC.
 For wind turbines, the system can take advantage of an input in wind speeds ranging from a few mph during start-up to over 40 mph winds.

 The drawback is that the power electronics converter and the large multipole generator are expensive.
 Figure 7 shows a block diagram of the system.

-Variable-Speed Induction Generator Circuit Diagram
+Variable-Speed Induction Generator Working Diagram

 Permanent Magnet Generator Working